Established 2008. The story so far

 When Tom Hicks and George Gillett strode through the Shankly Gates in May 2007 promising to be the “custodians” our “storied club” deserved, many of us looked forward to a bright future.
 The reality was somewhat different.

-LFC as we knew it changed for ever.
+Liverpool FC as we knew it changed forever.
 We afforded them the opportunity to deliver, but within months it was clear their intentions were not as promised.

 The formation.
 The Sandon, Anfield.
 Birthplace of LFC